Liminality-Project/Liminality-Project/CONTRIBUTING.md

 Double-check your diff on GitHub before submitting: look for unintended commits or changes and remove accidental whitespace or line-ending changes.

-Additionally for long-lasting PRs, if you see `RobustToolbox` in the changed files you have to revert it, use `git checkout upstream/master RobustToolbox` (replacing `upstream` with the name of your DeltaV-Station/Delta-V remote)
+Additionally for long-lasting PRs, if you see `RobustToolbox` in the changed files you have to revert it, use `git checkout upstream/master RobustToolbox` (replacing `upstream` with the name of your Liminality-Project/Liminality-Project remote)

 # Changelogs

-By default any changelogs goes in the DeltaV changelog, you can use the DeltaV admin changelog by putting `DELTAVADMIN:` in a line after `:cl:`.
+By default any changelogs goes in the Liminality changelog, you can use the Liminality-Project admin changelog by putting `LIMINALITYADMIN:` in a line after `:cl:`.

 Do not use `ADMIN:` as **it will mangle** the upstream admin changelog!

 # Additional resources

-If you are new to contributing to SS14 in general, have a look at the [SS14 docs](https://docs.spacestation14.io/) or ask for help in `#contribution-help` on [Discord](https://discord.gg/deltav)!
+If you are new to contributing to SS14 in general, have a look at the [SS14 docs](https://docs.spacestation14.io/) or ask for help in `#contribution-help` on [Discord](https://discord.gg/KHX2aqa8sQ)!